-Figure 90 illustrates the default layout of the Router Apps configuration interface.
+Figure 92 illustrates the default layout of the Router Apps configuration interface.
 The initial segment, titled Installed Apps, presents a comprehensive list of Router Apps currently installed on the device.
 The subsequent section, Manual Installation, provides the functionality for manually adding Router Apps to the system.
-Lastly, the third section facilitates the online acquisition and installation of RA accessible from a public server.